Second Battle of Torreón: The Battle of Gómez Parlacio and Torreón

 Villa planned to enclose the enemy, so he sent Herrera to occupy Lerdo, southwest of Gómez Palacio.
 He was attacked at the entrance to Huarache Canyon by a federal general named Federico Reina with his sword-equipped soldiers, so Villa and his own entourage, Dorados, marched to the scene as a reinforcement, and together they smashed Reina's army, killing the general himself.
 Complemented by Toribio's Ortega brigade, the revolutionaries occupied Lerdo in the evening, defended by the reds of Benjamín Argumedo.
 Although the majority of the population sympathized with the Villistas, they did not dare to help them because the Confederates threatened that if they fired a single shot from a house, it would be destroyed along with its residents.

-The Cerro de la Pila in Gómez Palació, protected by 500 people and fortified with trenches, machine gun nests and stone-walled walls, however, seemed impregnable to the insurgents.
+The Cerro de la Pila in Gómez Palacio, protected by 500 people and fortified with trenches, machine gun nests and stone-walled walls, however, seemed impregnable to the insurgents.
 At night, 8 attacks were launched against it, but they were repulsed each time, causing a total of 125 casualties.
 The only aircraft of the villagers only benefited from reconnaissance, not bombing, as the bombs did not work when dropped from height.
 On the morning of March 24, Aguirre Benavides and 4,000 men returned from Sacramento, so the revolutionaries were greatly strengthened.
 The day was at rest, they consulted, rested, and the injured were sent north by train to the hospitals in Chihuahua.

 Ángeles said the cannons could only be used effectively if they were deployed much closer to Torreón, so the Cerro de la Pilat had to be occupied by all means.
 At 3pm on the March 25, a four-hour firefight began, with three shots from Niño hitting the mountain.
 At 8:45 p.m., 2,000 men from Rodriguez, Urbina, and Herrera launched an attack on the heights, but it was very difficult that before they reached it, they had to cross a large, open area so they could be shot from above.
 Plenty of them died, and by midnight they had managed to occupy only two of the five small forts established on the mountain.
 The González Ortega and Guadalupe Victoria brigades also launched an attack on the city along the railway, but the Ortega brigade was unable to evict the Confederates from Casa Blanca, so they had to retreat.
 In the battles of this day, both sides suffered heavy losses, including the defenders of General Ricardo Peña and the seriously injured General Eduardo Ocaranza.